GSA/digitalgov.gov/content/news/2023/12/2023-12-19-amplifying-customer-voices.md

 ---
 date: 2023-12-19 17:38:00 -0500
-title: Amplifying customer voices
+title: "Amplifying customer voices"
-deck: A guide to natural language processing in customer experience data analysis
+deck: "A guide to natural language processing in customer experience data analysis"
-summary: Understand how to use natural language processing and advanced analytics to gain insights on high-impact service performance and survey design.
+summary: "Understand how to use natural language processing and advanced analytics to gain insights on high-impact service performance and survey design."

 # See all topics at https://digital.gov/topics
 topics:
+  - data
+  - code
+  - product-management
-  - 18f-methods
+  - customer-experience

 # See all authors at https://digital.gov/authors
 authors:
-  - code-gov
+  - isabel-izzy-metzger

 slug: amplifying-customer-voices

-primary_image: 10x-areas-of-focus
+primary_image: green-structured-unstructured-data-iceberg-chavapong-prateep-na-thalang-istock-getty-images-1353745656

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 Agencies rely on customer experience surveys to collect critical feedback about how their services and products are working for the public.
 Some services across the government have been designated as `high impact` because they have an extensive customer base or a profound impact on the individuals they serve.

 [OMB Circular A-11 Section 280 (PDF, 385 KB, 14 pages, 2023)](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf) provides guidance on managing customer experience and improving service delivery.
 This guidance requires [High-impact Service Providers](https://www.performance.gov/cx/hisps/) (HISPs) to collect feedback after each transaction across seven indicator measures of experience.
 Agencies survey customers and ask them to rate different aspects of their experience on a 5-point scale, ranging from very negative (1) to very positive (5); these ratings generate structured data.
 The survey design also includes an optional open-ended response allowing customers to describe their experiences in their own words, which creates unstructured data.
 This work has resulted in a large collection of structured and unstructured data on the performance of high-impact services.